LLNL/radiuss-shared-ci/docs/sphinx/user_guide/setup_ci.rst

 The third step in adopting RADIUSS Shared CI infrastructure is to setup the CI.

-Once you put in the effort to adopt the first two steps, you should be able to benefit from the shared CI infrastructure.
+Once you have put in the effort to implement the first two steps, you should be able to benefit from the shared CI infrastructure.
 In very complex scenario, you will always be able to use the template as a starting point for a custom implementation.

 By sharing the CI definition, projects share the burden of maintaining it.
-In addition, with our shared CI, they also share a core set of toolchains (spack specs) to ensure that they keep running tests with similar configurations.
+In addition, with our shared CI, they also share a core set of spack specs to ensure that they keep running tests with similar configurations.

 =================
 Radiuss Shared CI
 =================

-Sharing the CI framework started with `sharing spack configuration files`_, a method manage Spack and use it to generate CMake configuration files and a ``build-and-test`` script with that has the same imputs across projects.
-We will now also share most of the CI implementation itself.
+We started by `sharing spack configuration files`_, then shared a method to manage Spack and use it to generate CMake configuration files and finally described a ``build-and-test`` script that has the same imputs across projects.
+We will now share most of the CI implementation itself.

 By externalizing the CI configuration, we create the need for an interface.
 We try to keep this interface minimalistic, while allowing customization.